Free Software

 To properly comprehend the implications of freedoms 1 and 3, one first needs to understand the concepts of source code and compiling.

 When a programmer creates a computer program, they write code in a programming language.
 Such languages are designed to be understandable by human beings, and are not directly understandable by computers.
 For a computer program to be usable, it first needs to be compiled, that is, converted to a language that can be interpreted by a machine, but not by a human being.
 When one uses a computer program, they use its compiled version.
-The version written in a language understandable by humains is what we call the source code of the program.
+The version written in a language understandable by humans is what we call the source code of the program.

 For one to be able to study how a program works, or even modify it, they need access to its source code.
 Therefore, the underlying condition to software being free is making its source code available.
 It is the equivalent of selling you a cake and giving you its recipe at the same time.